-Glasses wearers who have mild prescriptions may not notice a big difference.
-Those with a strong prescription for farsightedness (who usually wear thicker glasses) will experience a significant change.
+Eyeglasses wearers who have mild prescriptions may not notice a big difference.
+However, people with strong prescriptions for farsightedness (who usually wear thicker glasses) will experience a significant change.

 What Vision Problems Can Aspheres Correct?

-Aspheric lenses work for people who struggle with:
+Aspheric lenses also work for people who struggle with:

 Benefits of Aspheric Eyeglass Lenses

 Aspheric lenses aren’t just about style.
-Many people choose them because they like how they look in them more than they do in conventional glasses.
-Many wearers also like that they can choose the frames that best suit their face when upgrading to aspherics.
+Many people like that they can choose the frames that best suit their face when upgrading to aspherics.